 1.1.
 By participating in the Promotion, you hereby accept these participation rules (referred to hereafter as "the Rules").
 If you do not wish to accept these Rules, please do not enter.

 1.2.
-The Participant must complete the UEFA Champions League quiz hosted on oppo.com to enter the lucky draw displayed at the end of the quiz.
+The Participant must complete the UEFA Champions League quiz hosted on oppo.com to enter the Promotion displayed at the end of the quiz.

 1.3.
-The Participant must sign in his or her own HeyTap account to enter the lucky draw.
-If the Participant doesn’t have an existing HeyTap account, he or she must follow the instruction on the page to create a HeyTap account first.
+After the quiz, if the Participant wishes to enter the draw, the Participant must sign in to his or her own HeyTap account.
+If the Participant doesn’t have an existing HeyTap account, he or she must follow the instructions on the page to create a HeyTap account first.

 1.4.
-To qualify for participation in the promotion, the Participant must be over 18 years of age.
+To qualify for participation in the Promotion, the Participant must be over 18 years of age.
 If under 18 years of age, the Participant must first obtain permission from a parent or legal guardian.

 Promotion Period

 2.1.
-The lucky draw starts at 0:00 (GMT+8) on May 23rd, 2024 (the “Opening Date”), and will end at 23:59 (GMT+8 ) on June 1st, 2024 (the "Closing Date").
+The Promotion starts at 0:00 (GMT+8) on May 23rd, 2024 (the “Opening Date”), and will end at 23:59 (GMT+8 ) on June 1st, 2024 (the "Closing Date").

 Winner Notification

 3.1.
 The Participant can immediately view the draw results upon entry.
 Upon winning, the Participant is required to provide an email address as prompted.
 Once submitted, the email address cannot be modified.
-The Promoter shall not take responsibility if incomplete or inaccurate email address prevents the Promoter from establishing contact.
+The Promoter shall not take responsibility if an incomplete or inaccurate email address prevents the Promoter from establishing contact.

 3.2.
-The Promoter will contact the winner via the provided email address 10 working days after the Promotion ends, to facilitate the process of prize delivery.
-If the winner fails to respond within 5 working days after receiving the email, the prize will automatically be considered waived.
-The Promoter assumes no responsibility for any such outcome and will not reissue the prize in such case.
+The Promoter will contact the winner via the provided email address 10 working days after the Closing Date, to facilitate the process of prize delivery.
+If the winner fails to respond within 5 days after receiving the email, the prize will automatically be considered waived.
+The Promoter assumes no responsibility for any such outcome and will not reissue the prize in such cases.

 Prizes

-4.1. here are 5 OPPO Reno11 Pro 5G, 5 photos, and 30 OPPO x UCL sports backpacks as prizes.
+4.1.
+In total, there are 5 OPPO Reno11 Pro 5G devices, 5 photos signed by Ricardo Kaká, and 30 OPPO x UCL sports backpacks as prizes.
 They will be awarded to the participants randomly in the lucky draw.

 4.2.
 Prizes may not be exchanged for cash.
-If unforeseen circumstances prevent the distribution of a prize, the organizer reserves the right to issue an equivalent prize in its place.
+If unforeseen circumstances prevent the distribution of a prize, the Promoter reserves the right to issue an equivalent prize in its place.
 Replacement awards may not be exchanged for cash.

 4.3.
-The Promoter will start the prize delivery process 10 working days confirming the necessary delivery information.
+The Promoter will start the prize delivery process 10 working days after confirming the necessary delivery information.

 4.4.
 Prize recipients shall bear full responsibility for any personal income taxes incurred with their prizes.
 The Promoter shall bear full responsibility for any domestic or international shipping charges incurred by the delivery of the prize.